 I have also performed freelance work on projects related to marine ecology, scientific diving and underwater documentaries.

-The last two years, I worked as postdoctoral fellow at the Marine Research Institute (IIM-CSIC) on issues related to the cultivation and ecology of seahorses.
+Currently, I work as postdoctoral fellow at the Marine Research Institute (IIM-CSIC) on issues related to marine ecology.